crate/crate_ruby/README.rst

 Installation
 ************

-The CrateDB Ruby client is available as a Ruby gem_.
+The CrateDB Ruby client is available on RubyGems.org, see `crate_ruby on RubyGems.org`_.

 To use it, add this line to your application's ``Gemfile``::